Molecular Notes: Practice

 The code to do all this is remarkably simple – check out the Molecular Notes GitHub repo.

 One can also build more advanced applications.
 I built a spaced repetition (flashcard) tool called Polymer to help me review my notes in a different way.

 Like other flashcard tools, Polymer flashes the title of an Atom or Molecule and I try to recall the contents.
 I then press “Show” to check my understanding, before clicking one of the Difficulty buttons to tell Polymer how hard I found it to recall the note.
-It then uses a dumb spaced repetition algorithm to decide when it should next show me the note.
+It then uses a dumb spaced repetition algorithm (explained below) to decide when it should next show me the note.

 At a high level, the tool is structured as follows:

 - A simple JSON “database” to track my stats for different notes: when I last reviewed it, what my recall level was, etc.

 - A very dumb spaced repetition algorithm to construct a queue from the database: if I “fail” to recall the note, it gets pushed back 10 places in the queue; if I recall the note with difficulty, the note gets pushed back 20 places in the queue etc.